mkhairul/notification-microservice/README.md

 # watch mode
 $ npm run start:dev
 ```
-** Change the URI for mongodb in main.ts if running from local, docker should be fine **

 ## Running the app with docker
 ```bash
 $ docker-compose up dev
 ```
-** Might need to change mongodb ports in docker-compose.yml **

 ## Test